SybelBlue/slides/main-slides.md

 **this is why I love hci & cs education**
 <!-- .element: class="fragment" -->

-Note: An aside: this is why mutli-disciplinary study is so vital.
-By drawing from many studies, you get to see how our abstractions evolve and change.
+Note: An aside: mutli-disciplinary study is so critical to good thinking because it gives you many abstractions to use and understand.
+By drawing from so many disciplines, you get to see how our abstractions evolve, break, and are replaced with time.
 You are exposed to many different contexts and what kinds of abstractions are valuable in those contexts.
-And perhaps most importantly, it gives you a long history of the failures due to harmful blindness, failures you must try not to repeat.
+And perhaps most importantly, it gives you a long history of the disasters due to harmful blindness.
 This is why I love CS Education, and HCI at large - it gives me the freedom to explore many disciplines and learn from many mistakes.
 It makes me a stronger thinker.

 +++ <!-- .slide: data-auto-animate -->